learn-co-curriculum/node-fs/README.md

 ## fs.writeFile()

 To write data to a file, use `writeFile()` with arguments: file, data and callback.
-For example, we need to convert the aforementioned CSV file into JSON by creating a new file `customers.json`.
+For example, we need to convert the aforementioned CSV file into the file `customers.json`.
 We can read the CSV file, iterate over every line, create a customer object for each line with ID, first and last names, email, sex, and IP address:

 ```js
 var fs = require('fs')